 We all know that money doesn’t buy happiness.
-But what if there was a way to spend your money in a way that was aligned with your values and actually made you happier?
+But what if there was a way to spend your money that aligned with your values and actually made you happier?

-Values based spending is simply being mindful of how you are spending your money and making sure that it aligns with your personal values.
+Values-based spending is simply being mindful of how you spend your money, ensuring it aligns with your personal values.

-This means taking a close look at your spending habits and being intentional about where you are spending your money.
+This means taking a close look at your spending habits and being intentional about where you spend your money.

-For example, if one of your values is family, you may choose to spend money on experiences that will create lasting memories with your loved ones.
-Or, if your value is health, you may choose to spend money on healthy food and activities that will improve your well-being.
+For example, if one of your top values is family, you may choose to spend money on experiences that will create lasting memories with your loved ones.
+If you value health, you may choose to spend money on healthy food and activities that will improve your well-being.

 Sometimes values reflect something grander.
 For example, let’s say one of your values is environmental sustainability.
-You might start looking at ways to reduce your carbon footprint by making more eco-friendly choices in your spending.
-This could mean anything from switching to reusable shopping bags to investing in solar panels for your home.
+You might start looking at ways to reduce your carbon footprint by making more eco-friendly choices in your spending, like switching to reusable shopping bags or installing solar panels for your home.

-Making values based spending choices doesn’t have to be complicated.
-But it can be a powerful way to connect with your money in a deeper way and ensure that your spending is aligned with your deepest held values.
+Making values-based spending choices doesn’t have to be complicated.
+But it can be a powerful way to connect with your money more profoundly and ensure that your spending aligns with your deepest values.